-Atlantic ERMA®, an online mapping tool for the mid-Atlantic coast north to New York, is a collaborative effort between NOAA and the U.S. Environmental Protection Agency to integrate key environmental response information for decision makers.
+Atlantic ERMA®, an online mapping tool for the Atlantic coast, is a collaborative effort between NOAA and the U.S. Environmental Protection Agency to integrate key environmental response information for decision makers.
 ERMA gathers a variety of data into a single interactive map, providing a quick visualization of an emergency situation and improving communication and coordination during potential response and restoration activities.

 In the fall of 2012, Atlantic ERMA was put to the test during the aftermath of Post Tropical Cyclone Sandy.
 Designated as the Common Operational Picture for the U.S. Coast Guard's pollution response to Sandy, ERMA provided responders across multiple command posts and field teams with up-to-date information to facilitate assessment and cleanup of spilled hazardous waste and other pollutants.
 Data specific to the response included identified pollution sources, remote sensing imagery, field and overflight photos, major response operations, and locations of sensitive natural resources.
 View a gallery of before-and-after photos from the Sandy response as viewed through Atlantic ERMA.